Test-Time Distillation for Continual Model Adaptation: Experimental Details of Datasets, Baselines, and Hyperparameters

 \subsection{Hyperparameters}

 To ensure fair and reproducible comparisons, we use consistent experimental settings across all methods.
 Below, we summarize the hyperparameters for each dataset and scenario:

-\begin{itemize} \item \textbf{CIFAR-10-C and CIFAR-100-C:} We use ResNet26, ResNet50, and ViT/S-16 as the backbones of AdaptNet.
-The learning rate is set to $1 \times 10^{-4}$. \item \textbf{ImageNet-C:} ResNet26, ResNet50, abd ViT-B/16 is used as the backbones of AdaptNet.
-The learning rate is set to $1 \times 10^{-3}$ in ResNet architectures and $2.5\times 10^{-4}$ in ViT architectures. \item \textbf{PACS and Office-Home:} ResNet50 is used as the backbone of AdaptNet, with a learning rate of $1 \times 10^{-4}$ and a batch size of 32. \end{itemize}
+\begin{itemize} \item \textbf{CIFAR-10-C and CIFAR-100-C:} We use ResNet50 as the default backbone of target model, and also provide the results of ResNet26 and ViT/S-16 in Appendix \ref{app:exp}.
+The learning rate is set to $1 \times 10^{-4}$. \item \textbf{ImageNet-C:} ViT-B/16 is used as the backbone of target model.
+Similarly, the results of ResNet26 and ResNet50 are also supplemented in Appendix \ref{app:exp}.
+The learning rate is set to $1 \times 10^{-3}$ in ResNet architectures and $2.5\times 10^{-4}$ in ViT architectures. \item \textbf{PACS and Office-Home:} ResNet50 is used as the backbone of target model, with a learning rate of $1 \times 10^{-4}$. \end{itemize}

-All experiments were conducted using SGD as the optimizer.
-Unless otherwise specified, for batch-wise methods, the batch size is 64; and for sample-wise methods, the batch size is 1.
-These configurations are carefully chosen to ensure consistency and reliability across all experiments, facilitating a robust comparison between the proposed method and baseline approaches.